Configuration¶

 Simulate devices and environments.
 Emulate specific devices (iPhone 15, Pixel 8, etc.) with correct viewport, user agent, and touch events.
 Override geolocation, timezone, dark mode, locale, CPU throttling, and sensor values (accelerometer, gyroscope).
 Essential for responsive testing and geo-dependent features.

 Accessibility tree inspection.
 Capture the full accessibility tree with LLM-friendly element references (e.g., el-1, el-2) that can be passed to other tools.
-Get specific nodes by ID and traverse ancestors.
+Get specific nodes by ID, traverse ancestors, and run axe-core accessibility audits.
 The foundation for wavexis_act (natural language interaction).

 Interactions (5 tools)¶